-- All authors must ensure that their articles are their original works, which do not infringe on the intellectual property rights of any other person or entity and cannot be construed as plagiarizing any other published work, including their own previously published works.
+- All authors must ensure that their articles are their original works, which do not infringe on any other person or entity's intellectual property rights and cannot be construed as plagiarizing any other published work, including their own previously published works.

 - All authors named in the article are equally held accountable for the content of a submitted manuscript or published article.

 - The corresponding author must ensure all co-authors consent to publication and to being named as a co-author.

-- All persons who have made significant scientific or literary contributions to the work reported should be named as co-authors.
+- All persons who have made significant scientific or literary contributions to the work reported should be named co-authors.

 - Authors must not submit a manuscript to more than one journal simultaneously.

-- Authors should not submit previously published works, nor works which are based in terms of substance on previously published works, either in part or as a whole.
+- Authors should not submit previously published works, nor works based in terms of substance on previously published works, either in part or as a whole.

 - The authors must appropriately cite all relevant publications.
-Information obtained privately, as in conversation, correspondence, or discussion with third parties, can be used or reported in the author's work only when fully cited, and with the permission of that third party.
+Information obtained privately, as in conversation, correspondence, or discussion with third parties, can be used or reported in the author's work only when fully cited and with that third party's permission.

-- Authors must avoid making defamatory statements in submitted articles which could be construed as impugning any person's reputation.
+- Authors must avoid making defamatory statements in submitted articles that could be construed as impugning any person's reputation.

 - Authors must declare any potential conflict of interest – be it professional or financial – which could be held to arise concerning their articles.

 Conflict of interest